comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 ---

-> NOTE: This has not been updated for this year (and in particular for ROS2).
-Currently, this is purely for informational purposes.

 ## Abstract

-So far, you have successfully programmed robot (simulators) using reactive control strategies and taken a deep dive into the robot localization problem.
+So far, you have successfully programmed robots using reactive control strategies and taken a deep dive into the robot localization problem.
 Next, you will be learning about computer vision and the role it plays in robotics.
 In contrast to previous project, this time you will have a great deal of freedom to shape your project towards your interests and learning goals.

 ## Learning Objectives

 * Self-directed learning of a new robotics algorithm.
 * Implementing a robotics system with minimal scaffolding.

 ## Teaming

-For this project, you should work with one other student.
-Since we have an odd number of students in the class, one team of three will be allowed.
+For this project, you can work with one other student.
+If you want to have a team of three, please talk to me beforehand.

-Please fill out <a-no-proxy href="https://docs.google.com/spreadsheets/d/13o6yErKLus7AsdG2PzH4Fh0Jno3YeTf1mArE_2uPMQM/edit?usp=sharing">this Google Sheet</a-no-proxy> when you have a project team and Github repo.
+Please fill out <a href="https://docs.google.com/spreadsheets/d/1X5wElqAaHjzyouaRNKqrfrEibs92soRFYjgK3SHoywU/edit?usp=sharing">this Google Sheet</a> when you have a project team and Github repo.

 ## Project Topic